fosskers/aura/README.md

 Aura is a package manager for Arch Linux.
-Its original purpose was in supplementing Pacman to support the building of AUR packages, but since its creation in 2012 it has since evolved to enable a variety of use cases.
+Its original purpose was in supplementing Pacman to support the building of AUR packages, but since its creation in 2012 it has evolved to enable a variety of use cases.

 ## The Aura Philosophy